denisraslov/folderslint/README.md

 There are 3 ways to specify a rule:
 - the exact path of a directory,
 - `*` instead of a directory name if any directory accepted on that level,
-- `**` instead of a directory name if any directory accepted on any lower level.
+- `**` **at the end of a rule** instead of a directory name if any directory accepted on any lower level.

+⚠️ `**` **can be used only at the end of a rule** because it doesn't make sense to use it at the middle of a rule.
+It would make any number of nested directories in the middle of a path accepted which gives too much flexibility for the idea of clearly defined directory structure rules.

 For example: